mudiagauwojeya/moodymudiaga/README.md

 ## OVERVIEW

 This website will serve as my portfolio website.
 However, rather than the typical portfolio website, I will use it to advertise my services as a freelance frontend developer.
-The technologies I am using are - HTML, CSS, Sass/Scss in a nodejs environment.
+The technologies I am using are - HTML, CSS and Sass/Scss in a nodejs environment.

 <br>
 <br>

 ## FEATURES

+The website features a call-to-action button on the hero section.

 <br>
 <br>